 The Pine School uses technology to enhance its 21st century curriculum and student learning through our laptop program, smart classroom initiatives, wireless environments and use of state-of-the-art tools to enrich the learning process.
-We use FACTS as our Student Information System and Online Portal.
-G Suite for Education as our communications, office suite and LMS (Learning Management System), and SeeSaw as our student digital portfolio system.
-All of our systems are platform independent and are primarily accessed through a web browser or tablet device.
+We use FACTS as our Student Information System and Online Portal and Google Workspace for Education as our communications, office suite and LMS (Learning Management System).
+All of our systems are platform-independent and are accessed through a web browser or tablet device.

 The Pine School has established a partnership with Google, which provides centralized cloud-based access to email, documents, shared calendars, collaboration tools and much more.

 As part of The Pine School’s 21st-century educational program, students in Grades 9-12 are required to have devices that support our curriculum.
 The Pine School allows students to Bring Your Own Device (BYOD).
 Recommended devices, details and information can be found in the Technology Device Options and Registration document.

-Our 5-7 Grades participate in an iPad one-to-one program.
-This continues The Pine School’s working relationship with Apple Education that has been built by Director of Technology Paul Needham, utilizing the latest in apps, e-books, & augmented reality to help students learn in new and exciting ways.
+Our 5-8 Grades participate in an iPad one-to-one program.
+This continues The Pine School’s working relationship with Apple Education utilizing the latest in apps, e-books, & educational solutions to help students learn in new and exciting ways.